What's The Average Maryland Real Estate Commission?

 • Home value trends

-If every factor points to Maryland being a seller's market, then you may be in a good position to negotiate a lower commission rate with your agent.
-If market conditions are mixed or favor buyers, it may be more challenging to persuade your realtor to accept a cheaper fee.
+If all signs point to Maryland being a seller's market, you may be in a good position to negotiate a lower commission with your agent.
+If conditions are mixed or favor buyers, it may be harder to get your agent to accept a cheaper rate.

 The current state of the Maryland real estate market